aneesharnavch/r00fu_Synth/readme.md

 | MIDI IN               | MIDI_RX_PIN  | 44                    | DIN in through optocoupler    |
 # Setting up the the Hardware config ( the software that maps the buttons)

 This is the part of the firmware that actually makes the Synth work. run the ``gui/r00fu_config.py`` file to communicate with the synth across USB serial.
-Pressing a physical button should light up a square on the screen and you can configure it to a multitude of different applications.
+Pressing a physical button should light up a square on the python GUI and you can configure it  a bunch of different applications.
 To run it , you only really need python and pyserial installed.
 If you don't have that done already, just run the following command in your terminal.

 ```cmd
 pip install pyserial